-This course will run over a 6 week period (with a week break during half term).
+This course will run over a 6 week period.
 It runs in the form of a blog post which is sent out directly to participants or can be sent via teachers.

 Pupils complete a task then comment on another students' post, responding to questions.
 It should take 60 minutes per week.
 A team of educators from Ghana and the UK will offer monitoring of participants and regular feedback.